open-rmf/smart_cart_api_server/README.md

 ## Integrating with keycloak and card readers

 Add a `keycloak_config.json` to your working directory and set `export ENABLE_KEYCLOACK=1`.
-It should look like this:
+The config should look like this:
 ```json
 {
     "server_url": "http://localhost:8080/",